AR2L/omeka-facets-plugin/Readme.md

 # Omeka Facets Plugin

+This is a plugin, for the [Omeka Classic](https://omeka.org/classic/) Publishing platform.

 Allows you to insert a Facets block made of Option blocks containing available metadata values extracted from browsing context.

 ![Facets screenshot](./facets.jpg)